-- skip persons other than this trust and borne by the property transferred to this trust - 4 GST taxes actually recovered from this trust (from Schedule R, Part 2, line 8 or Schedule R-1, line 6) 5 Add lines 2-4 - 6 Subtract line 5 from line 1 - 7 Add columns C and D of line 9 8 Divide line 7 by line 6
+the property interests that passed to the trust 2 Estate taxes, state death taxes, and other charges actually recovered from the trust 3 GST taxes imposed on direct skips to skip persons other than this trust and borne by the property transferred to this trust 4 GST taxes actually recovered from this trust (from Schedule R, Part 2, line 8 or Schedule R-1, line 6) 5 Add lines 2 through 4 6 Subtract line 5 from line 1 7 Add columns C and D of line 9 Divide line 7 by line 6 9 Trust's inclusion ratio.
+Subtract line 8 from 1.000

-Line 10-Special use allocation.

-For skip persons who receive an interest in section 2032A special use property, you may allocate more GST exemption than the direct skip amount to reduce the additional GST tax that would be due when the interest is later disposed of or qualified use ceases.
+Line 10.
+Special-use allocation.
+For skip persons who receive an interest in section 2032A special-use property, you may allocate more GST exemption than the direct skip amount to reduce the additional GST tax that would be due when the interest is later disposed of or qualified use ceases.
 See Schedule A-1 of this Form 706 for more details about this additional GST tax.

-Enter on line 10 the total additional GST exemption you are allocating to all skip persons who received any interest in section 2032A property.
-Attach a special use allocation schedule listing each such skip person and the amount of the GST exemption allocated to that person.
+Enter on line 10 the total additional GST exemption available to allocate to all skip persons who received any interest in section 2032A property.
+Attach a special-use allocation schedule listing each such skip person and the amount of the GST exemption allocated to that person.

 If you do not allocate the GST exemption, it will be automatically allocated under the deemed allocation at death rules.
-To the extent any amount is not so allocated it will be automatically allocated (under regulations to be published) to the earliest disposition or cessation that is subject to the GST tax.
+To the extent any amount is not so allocated, it will be automatically allocated to the earliest disposition or cessation that is subject to the GST tax.
 Under certain circumstances, post-death events may cause the decedent to be treated as a transferor for purposes of Chapter 13.